-As mentioned in the introduction, a log-linear probit model is often used to approximate fragility curves.
-In this model the probability of failure given the IM takes the following form:
+As mentioned in the introduction, a log-linear probit model is often used to estimate fragility curves.
+In this model, the probability of failure given the IM takes the following form: